ipinfo/sample-database/IP to Company/README.md

 # IP to Company Database

-## Identify the company, their type, their domain and the IP addresses they own.
+## Identify large scale companies, their type, their domain, their ASN information and the IP addresses they own.

 # Database Schema & Description